nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Research Associate** at the **University of Melbourne**.
+I am a **PhD Candidate** at the **University of Melbourne**.
 My research sits at the intersection of robust machine learning and computer vision, specifically focusing on how we can make AI systems more reliable.

 ### 🔬 Research Interests
 * **Trustworthy AI:** Open-set recognition, deepfake detection, and model robustness.